thoughtbot/maybe_haskell/book/functor/type-classes.md

 Knowing that this law holds gives us a precise understanding of what will happen when we use `negate`.
-Because of the laws, we get this understanding without knowing the how `negate` is implemented for various types.
-This is a simple example, but we'll see a more interesting one with the `Functor` type class.
+Because of the laws, we get this understanding without knowing how `negate` is implemented for various types.
+This is a simple example, but we'll see more interesting laws with the `Functor` type class.